 EXTERIOR MATERIALS

 The exterior of each residence should be consistent with the high quality of the overall community.
 To this end it is required that all exterior finish materials be consistently applied to all sides of the building.
 Recommended materials include brick, stone, stucco, Dryvit or wood.
-No simulated wood products will be approved.
+Hardie plank type products can be used for siding, trim and soffits.
+Aluminum may be used for soffits and fascia.

 The composition of all pitched roofs is to be cedar shake shingles, slate, concrete tile or architectural shingles.
 All roof pitches must have at least an 8/12 slope.

-Any exposed portion of a chimney must be constructed solely of brick, stone, stucco or wood.
+Any exposed portion of a chimney must be constructed solely of brick, stone, stucco, or wood.
 If the firebox is a prefabricated metal type with a metal spark arrestor, this must have a cowling or surround of a material approved in advance by the Design Review Committee,

 The garage doors of each home should have a side entry type access unless the Design Review Committee grants an exception where the size or shape of the home site would preclude a functional approach to the garage.